Pants complex, TQFT and hyperbolic geometry: Introduction

 \section{Introduction}

-The purpose of the paper is to present a coarse perspective on relations of asymptotic aspects of the $SU(2)$-Witten-Reshetikhin-Turaev TQFT to hyperbolic geometry.
-These connections are motivated and facilitated by the fact that pant decompositions of surfaces play prominent roles in the skein theoretic construction of the $SU(2)$-TQFT, given by Blanchet, Habegger, Masbaum and Vogel \cite{BHMV2}, and in the construction of a combinatorial model for the Weil-Petersson geometry on Teichm\"uller spaces given by Brock \cite{Brockpants}.
+The purpose of the paper is to present a coarse perspective on relations of asymptotic aspects of the unitary $SU(2)$-Witten-Reshetikhin-Turaev TQFT to hyperbolic geometry.
+These connections are motivated and facilitated by the fact that pant decompositions of surfaces play prominent roles in the skein theoretic construction of the $SU(2)$-TQFT, given by Blanchet, Habegger, Masbaum and Vogel \cite{BHMV, BHMV2}, and in the construction of a combinatorial model for the Weil-Petersson geometry on Teichm\"uller spaces given by Brock \cite{Brockpants}.

 A \emph{pants decomposition} $P$ of a closed oriented surface $\Sigma$ of genus $g>1$ is a collection of $3g-3$ distinct isotopy classes of simple closed curves on $\Sigma$.
 The {\emph{pants graph}} $\CE$, first considered by Hatcher and Thurston\cite{HT}, is an abstract graph with set of vertices $\CV$ isotopy classes of pants decompositions.
 Two vertices $P$ and $P'$ are connected by an edge in $\CE$ if $P'$ is obtained from $P$ by an \emph{elementary move}.
 See Definition \ref{def:emoves}.
-The pants graph is a very useful tool that plays important roles in the study of surface mapping class groups, in surface Teichm\"uller theory, and in hyperbolic geometry.
+The pants graph plays important roles in the study of mapping class groups, Teichm\"uller theory, and hyperbolic geometry of surfaces.

 For a positive integer $r$ and a primitive $2r$-root of unity, the $SU(2)$-Witten-Reshetikhin-Turaev TQFT \cite{Turaevbook, BHMV2} assigns to $\Sigma$ a finite dimensional Hermitian vector space $V_r(\Sigma)$.
 Given a pants decomposition $P,$ for any $r\geq 3$, \cite{BHMV2} constructs a basis ${\mathcal B}_P:={\mathcal B}^r_P$ of $V_r(\Sigma)$ that is orthonormal with respect to the Hermitian pairing.
 For any $Q\in \CV$, they also construct a family of Hermitian operators $T^{Q}_r: V_r(\Sigma)\longrightarrow V_r(\Sigma),$ known as \emph{curve operators}, so that ${\mathcal B}_Q$ consists of eigenvectors of the operator $T^{Q}_r$.